thefella/alfred-tedtalks/README.md

 The categories you can search on are: *talks*, *people*, *playlists*, *blogs*, *pages*, and *events*.
 The default search category is *talks*.

 ### Note
 The first time you do a search, it may take a few seconds for Alfred to download and cache the images.
+If you do a lot of different searches, you may want to clear our your cache after a while.